nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a012.md

 Each file to be attached to a referral needs to have been individually uploaded using [A020: Upload file to document store](explore_endpoint_a020.html).
 A020 will return the e-RS file location of each uploaded file; these are the URLs that need to be passed to the Maintain Referral Letter API so that they can be associated to the referral.

 ##### Important Information:
-This linking action can only be performed on a newly created referral that contains no existing attachments.
-This prevents the unintended overwriting of data.
-If multiple files are to be attached as part of the [referral creation workflow](creating_referrals.html) then all files should be uploaded first using [A020: Upload file to document store](explore_endpoint_a020.html) and then linked to the referral using this endpoint in a single request. *If attachments subsequently need to be added or amended then the e-RS Professional Application should be used*.
+This linking action can be performed on newly created referrals that contain no existing attachments or an existing referral with associated attachments.
+Attachments can be subsequently added or deleted for existing referrals if at least one attachment remains associated with the referral after file maintenance.
+All new files to be associated with a referral should be uploaded first using [A020: Upload file to document store](explore_endpoint_a020.html) and then linked to the referral using this endpoint.

 # INPUT